Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 Chronic physical symptoms – like pain, fatigue, itching, dizziness, or nausea – have a depleting effect.
 Over time, these chronic problems begin to chip away at what feels possible in life.

 Diagnosis attempt after diagnosis attempt is followed by treatment attempt after treatment attempt: Physical therapy, supplements, orthotics, dietary changes, a new mattress.
 Often, any relief gained through these attempts vanishes sooner or later.
+As symptoms persist, hope dwindles.

-Many people feel that the longer their chronic physical symptoms last, the more their lives narrow (and narrow, and narrow) until they’re left holding onto just a sliver of what they hoped their life would encompass.
+Many people feel that the longer their chronic physical symptoms last, the more their lives narrow (and narrow, and narrow) until they’re left with just a sliver of what they want their lives to be.
+I realize you may no longer be able to work, exercise, socialize, relax, travel, or care for yourself or others in ways you once did.

-Recent studies have found it’s effective in providing anywhere from a degree of relief to total relief from chronic physical symptoms.
+A new mind-body treatment for chronic pain and other chronic symptoms, called Pain Reprocessing Therapy (PRT), is effective in providing anywhere from a degree of relief to total relief from chronic physical symptoms.

 Here’s what I learned:

-When pain is generated in response to tissue damage in the body, it’s called “secondary pain” because the pain is created secondary to an injury.
-But pain can also be generated in the brain when there is no structural damage at all, and our nervous system can get stuck, like a switch in the “on” position, continuing to generate this pain.
+Pain can also be generated in the brain when there is no structural damage at all.
+Further, our nervous system can get stuck, like a switch in the “on” position, continuing to generate this pain.
+This type of pain is called primary pain, and it is fueled by the threat-detection system and fear response of the human nervous system, which happens in the brain.

 This changes everything about how we approach difficult-to-explain, difficult-to-treat chronic symptoms.
-Not only do we now know that primary symptoms exist and are real, but we know how our natural fear response perpetuates it, and how to stop it.
+Not only do we now know that primary symptoms exist and are real, but we know that our natural fear response perpetuates it, and how to stop it.

 Here’s what treatment looks like: